 3d.
-Performance - based "at risk" remuneration - 2012 Rewarding Results STI Plan
+Performance-based "at risk" remuneration - 2012 Rewarding Results STI Plan

-Performance Annual navment hace nd on assessed performance during the 12 month period ended 31 period Annual payment based on assessed performance during the 12 month period ended 31 December 2012 but paid in April 2013.
-2012 target and Managing Director & CEO - between 50% of base salary "at target" and 100% at Maximum Stretch. maximum opportunity levels res - between 46% and 50% of base salary "at target" and 92% and retch depending upon role.
-Scheme rationale The Board believes the because it: hat the Rewarding Results Plan is in the best interests of shareholders establishes the p performance of th rimacy of financial performance and emphasises the overall integrated e company, and pany on executing the most critical initiatives and delivering critical ages of the economic and business cycle.
-Performance measures Rewarding Results (R 2) Plan and STI payment and Performance assessment measure RCOP NPAT Performance 2012 Between target and stretch Free Cash Flow Above business plan threshold EBIT Marketing At business plan target EBIT Uplift Refining & Supply Above business plan target Cost Efficiency Above business plan target Personal Safety Below business plan threshold.
-Caltex reported TTIFR of 2.83 per million man hours (0.51/200,000) and an LTIFR of 0.59 per million man hours - including employees and contractors.
+2012 target and maximum opportunity levels at Maximum Stretch. - between 50% of base salary "at target" and 100% Other Conies Everytimes I 100% at Maximum Stretch between 46% and 50% of base salary "at target" and 92% and depending upon role.
+Scheme rationale The Board believes that the because it: e Rewarding Results Plan is in the best interests of shareholder establishes the primacy integrated performance of financial performance and emphasises the overall e of the company, and n executing the most critical initiatives and delivering critical of the economic and business cycle.
+Performance measures Rewarding Results (R 2) Plan and STI payment and assessment Performance measure Performance 2012 RCOP NPAT Between target and stretch Free Cash Flow Above business plan threshold EBIT Marketing At business plan target EBIT Uplift Refining & Supply Above business plan target Cost Efficiency Above business plan target Personal Safety Below business plan threshold.
+Caltex reported TTIFR of 2.83 per million man hours (0.51/200,000) and an Lo of 0.59 per million man hours - including employees a contractors.
 Whilst the frequency was marginally higher than 2011, the severity reduced to the lowest achieved.
 Process Safety Above business plan threshold High Value Product production (HVP) Above business plan target Sales (ML) Above business plan target Project Delivery Major projects were delivered to required performance targets.
-Strategic Developments During 2012, Caltex announced a significant decision regarding plans to re-structure the company's supply chain.
+Strategic Developments During 2012, Caltex announced a significant decision regarding plans to restructure the company's supply chain.
 The review was comprehensively executed and included: detailed planning, impact analysis and approvals around: the closure of the Kurnell Refinery; the Kurnell site's conversion into an import terminal; and the continued operation of the Lytton refinery, a supporting capital strategy, detailed and comprehensive stakeholder management, and the successful negotiation of an agreement with Chevron for the procurement and supply of transport fuels (such as petrol, diesel and jet fuel) to supplement domestic supply at market-based prices.
-Talent Diversity Leadership and Employee Engagement Above target 2012 Proliminary Final Poper
+Talent Diversity Leadership and Employee Engagement